My Island

-My Island is the tenth full-length album by Starflyer 59.
-It was released September 12, 2006 on Tooth & Nail Records.
+My Island is the tenth studio album by alternative rock band Starflyer 59.
+It was released on September 12, 2006 by Tooth & Nail Records.

 A music video for "I Win" was released online to coincide with the album's release.
 This was the first video the band released since the video for "I Like Your Photographs", from the 2001 album Leave Here a Stranger.